onassar/JS-RecursiveEvents/README.md

 The ordering of console logs are sequential.
 Originally I had had them reverse, and then thought "Hey!
 That doesn't make any sense!".
-They're called and launched in the order that they're added, with the following stack-positions' callback passed as the callback argument.
+They're called and launched in the order that they're added, with the following stack-positions' function passed as the callback argument.

 Also, the scope of `this`: it'll always be the instance that the event is being called against.
 In this case, the `obj` `RecursiveEvents` instance.